GramGra07/GramGra07/README.md

 ## About me!

+### - I am a High Schooler who loves soccer and robotics

 ### - I use [VSC][vsca], [android studio][as], [github][githuba], and [gitkraken][gitkrakena] :octocat:

 ### - I am currently learning odometry :thought_balloon: and [FTC][ftc] robot code :nut_and_bolt: